 - The systems can’t communicate with each other.

-- Systems need to be upgraded every year or other year, otherwise they’ll function improperly.
+- Systems need to be upgraded every year or another year, otherwise they’ll function improperly.

 - The software provider locks the investment manager into unfavorable contract terms.